stenzek/duckstation/README.md

  - SDL-compatible game controller (e.g. XB360/XBOne)

 ## Downloading and running
-Binaries of DuckStation for 64-bit Windows are available via GitHub Releases and are automatically built with every commit/push.
+Binaries of DuckStation for 64-bit Windows and 64-bit Linux (in AppImage format) are available via GitHub Releases and are automatically built with every commit/push.
+Binaries or packages distributed through other sources may be out of date and are not supported by the developer.

+### Windows

-**Windows 10 is the only supported operating system.** Windows 7/8 may work, but is not supported by the developer.
+**Windows 10 is the only version of Windows supported by the developer.** Windows 7/8 may work, but is not supported.
 I am aware some users are still using Windows 7, but it is no longer supported by Microsoft and too much effort to get running on modern hardware.
 Game bugs are unlikely to be affected by the operating system, however performance issues should be verified on Windows 10 before reporting.

 To download:
  - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download the Windows x64 build.
 This is a 7-Zip archive containing the prebuilt binary.